Soldier (album)

 Soldier is the fourth studio album by American rock singer Iggy Pop.
 It was released in February 1980 by record label Arista.

 Recording

 For the album Iggy collaborated with ex-Sex Pistols bassist Glen Matlock.

 Ex-member of The Stooges James Williamson was originally hired to produce the album, but a conflict between Williamson and David Bowie (who was assisting as a friend of Pop) over recording techniques led to Williamson walking out on the project.

 Bowie and Simple Minds provide backing vocals on "Play It Safe".

 There has been some debate over the lack of lead guitar on the final mix, which has been criticized by Glen Matlock.
-In Pop's biography, Matlock claims that the lead guitar was stripped after Bowie was punched by Stella Nova for hitting on her girlfriend of that time, Patti Palladin.
+In Pop's biography, Matlock claims that the lead guitar was stripped after Bowie was punched by Steve New for hitting on his girlfriend of that time, Patti Palladin.

 Release

 Soldier was released in February 1980 by record label Arista.
 The album peaked at number 125 on the Billboard charts.
 Videos were made for the songs "Loco Mosquito", "Knocking 'Em Down (In the City)" and "Dog Food".